tf2pickup-org/server/README.md

 ## Local deployment

+### Setup

-* clone the repository or download a zipped release of your choice
+* Clone the repository or download a zipped release of your choice
+* Open the terminal inside the repository folder
-* install dependencies
+* Install the dependencies

     ```bash
     $ yarn install
     ```

+* Copy and rename `sample.env` to `.env` and adjust your environment values, mainly:
+  * `STEAM_API_KEY` - your [Steam API key](https://steamcommunity.com/dev/apikey), the "Domain Name" can be set to anything you like.
+  * `SUPER_USER` - your SteamID64,
+  * `LOG_RELAY_ADDRESS` - your IP address in the local network.

+### Deployment

-* start required services
+* Start the required services

     ```bash
     $ docker-compose up -d
     ```

-* copy `sample.env` to `.env` and adjust your environment values, mainly:
-  * `STEAM_API_KEY`,
-  * `SUPER_USER` - your SteamID64,
-  * `LOG_RELAY_ADDRESS` - your IP address in the local network.

-* run the server in development mode
+* Finally, run the server in development mode

     ```bash
     $ yarn dev
     ```

-  The server is now listening on port 3000 by default.
+  By default, the server is listening on port 3000 .

 ## Using Docker